FlipWebApps/GameFramework/README.md

 * Push to the branch
 * Open a pull request.

-If you have any questions or queries then please contact via http://www.flipwebapps.com/contact/
+If you have any questions or queries then please contact us via http://www.flipwebapps.com/contact/

 ## License